-When you create a brand after enabling messaging on your account, you’ll need to add a Web Widget or mobile SDK to use messaging functionality with that brand.
+When you create a brand after activating messaging on your account, you’ll need to add a Web Widget or mobile SDK to use messaging functionality with that brand.

-Once messaging is turned on for a brand’s Web Widget, Answer Bot is activated with a basic conversation flow that collects information and initiates an agent transfer, but does not include any self-service functionality by default.
-The screenshot below shows an example of the basic flow.
+When messaging is turned on for a brand’s Web Widget, it includes an active conversation bot that collects information and initiates an agent transfer, but does not include any self-service functionality by default.
+The screenshot below shows an example of the basic bot flow.

-You can also activate Flow Builder to create a customized, automated flow for the brand.If you do not want to use the default conversation flow, then we recommend activating Flow Builder prior to enabling and embedding Web Widget or mobile SDKs for this brand.
+You can also activate bot builder to create a customized, automated bot for the brand.If you do not want to use the default conversation bot, then we recommend activating bot builder prior to activating and embedding Web Widget or mobile SDKs for this brand.